jakzo/codesignal-golfing-guide/README.md

 # CodeFights Golfing Guide

-*Collection of code golf tricks specific to CodeFights (where whitespace is free and input/output is performed with functions).*
+*Collection of code golf tips specific to CodeFights (where whitespace is free and input/output is performed with functions).*